meltano/meltano/docs/src/docs/deployment.md

 # Deployment

-In this section provides step-by-step guides for deploying Meltano on various environments.
+This section provides step-by-step guides for deploying Meltano on various environments.
 Currently, we provide detailed intructions for:

 - [DigitalOcean](/docs/deployment.html#digitalocean-droplets)
 - [Amazon Web Services (AWS)](/docs/deployment.html#amazon-web-services-aws)

 We are working toward one-click installers, and will update this page as soon as those become available.
-In the meantime, Meltano can be deployed to locally or to the cloud using these instructions.
+In the meantime, Meltano can be deployed locally or to the cloud using these instructions.

 ## DigitalOcean Droplets